Creo Engine Listed On Binance-Powered Tokocrypto, Indonesia’S Leading Digital Assets Platform

-(MENAFN- Zex PR Wire) In a positive move that echoes success and underscores its presence, Creo Engine achieves a noteworthy milestone with its official listing on Tokocrypto.
+(MENAFN- GlobeNewsWire - Nasdaq) In a positive move that echoes success and underscores its presence, Creo Engine achieves a noteworthy milestone with its official listing on Tokocrypto.

-Jakarta, Indonesia, 1st February 2024, ZEX PR WIRE , Tokocrypto , a Binance subsidiary platform, is Indonesia's leading and most trusted digital exchange for crypto assets, also being the first entity in Indonesia to be registered under the Commodity Futures Trading Supervisory Agency (CoFTRA).
+Jakarta, Indonesia, Feb.
+01, 2024 (GLOBE NEWSWIRE) -- Tokocrypto , a Binance subsidiary platform, is Indonesia's leading and most trusted digital exchange for crypto assets, also being the first entity in Indonesia to be registered under the Commodity Futures Trading Supervisory Agency (CoFTRA).

 Established in 2018 by a group of crypto enthusiasts strongly advocating for the benefits of blockchain technology, Tokocrypto is dedicated to helping Indonesians broaden their knowledge of the industry and integrate the technology into society and, subsequently, the global economy.